NTNU-IMT/stormbird/README.md

 # Stormbird
 Stormbird is a library for simulating lifting surfaces, i.e. wings, under the assumption that they can be represented as *line-models*.
-Although this makes it usable for a variety of different cases, it is also mostly developed to offer efficient modelling of modern wind propulsion devices.
+Although this makes it usable for a variety of different cases, it is also mostly developed to offer efficient modeling of modern wind propulsion devices.
 That is, the following types of lifting surfaces are of particular interest:

 1) Wing sails
 2) Rotor sails
 3) Suction sails
 4) Kites

-These use cases are special in that they require modeling of the following physical effects:
- - Strong viscous effects on the lift, for instance due to large angles of attack.
- - Various lift generation mechanisms (classical foils, with and without flaps, rotating cylinders, foils with boundary layer suction).
- - Interaction between multiple lifting surfaces.
- - Interaction between lifting surfaces and other structures, such as a ship superstructure.
- - Unsteady effects (kites, analysis of ships operating in waves, maneuvering simulations).
+These use cases require modeling of strong viscous effects on the lift (e.g., due to large angles of attack), various lift generation mechanisms (classical foils, with and without flaps, rotating cylinders, foils with boundary layer suction), interaction between multiple lifting surfaces (when there are multiple sails), interaction between lifting surfaces and other structures (the superstructure and other deck structures) and unsteady effects (kites flying dynamically, analysis of ships operating in waves, maneuvering simulations).

 At the same time, it is also often necessary with efficient computations.
 The user will usually be interested in testing many different weather conditions, ship speeds, sail configurations, and operational variables.
 The goal is, therefore, to find the right balance between accuracy and speed for the intended use case.
 To achieve this, the library supports the following methods, that offer different levels of complexity and computational speed:

  1) Discrete static lifting line, for steady- or quasi-steady cases
  2) Discrete dynamic lifting line, for unsteady or steady cases with large wake deformations
  3) Actuator line, for steady and unsteady cases where interaction with other structures is of interest

-The lifting line model assumes that the vorticity from the wings can be represented with potential theory while the actuator line is dependent on a CFD solver to model the lift-induced velocities.
-The CFD solver itself is not included in Stormbird, but there are interfaces to open-source solvers.

-The lifting line is fast, but can only include other wings in the simulation.
-The actuator line model can be combined with any geometry or other models available in the CFD solver, but will typically be slower (dependent on the resolution in the CFD simulation).

 See the `stormbird` docs or the `book` for more details on the methods

 ## Folder structure
 - `stormbird` contains the core library, written in [Rust](https://www.rust-lang.org/).
 - `book` contains a [mdBook](https://github.com/rust-lang/mdBook) that aims to explain the methods implemented in Stormbird more thoroughly than what is done in the code docs, together with references to papers with more information. **Waring**: This is currently very much a work in progress.
 - `pystormbird` contains a Python interface to the core library.
 This can either be used to run lifting line simulations directly, for instance using a scripting approach, or to test individual parts of the library, for instance when plotting is useful.
 The interface is generated using the